-The global landscaping and gardening services market is expected to expand by $79 billion in 2021, making it a haven for opportunities among those who are interested in starting a business in this industry.
+The global landscaping and gardening services market is expected to expand by $79 billion by 2025, making it a haven for opportunities among those who are interested in starting a business in this industry.
 North America alone is set to account for 37% of the market share.
 If you have been contemplating when you should start a landscaping business, now is the right time.

 To give you an idea of how much you need to invest in tools for your landscaping business, read on.

+What tools do you need to start a landscaping business?
 Below is a list of the typical equipment that full-service landscaping companies have and their price ranges.
-This should give you an idea of which tools you want to start with based on your business’ focus and budget.
+This should give you an idea of which tools you want to start with based on your business’s focus and budget.

 - Commercial lawn mower ($1,000 to $3,000)